hawatri/Hacker-Search/README.md

 A modern, customizable search page with a matrix-inspired theme and powerful widgets.
 Built as a Chrome extension for a personalized new tab experience.

+## Quick Install

+### From Chrome Web Store
+1. Visit [Hacker Search](https://chrome.google.com/webstore/detail/your-extension-id) in Chrome Web Store
+2. Click "Add to Chrome"
+3. Confirm the installation

+### Manual Installation
+1. Download or clone this repository
+2. Open Chrome and go to `chrome://extensions/`
+3. Enable "Developer mode" in the top right
+4. Click "Load unpacked"
+5. Select the downloaded folder

 ## Screenshots

 <div align="center">